sashee/revisiting_webapp_performance_on_http_2/Readme.md

 the different techniques on webapp performance on each protocols and identify the best practices with the coming standard.

+For more info, check out the relevant blog post: https://advancedweb.hu/2015/09/01/revisiting_webapp_performance_on_http_2/

 ## Usage

 You will need Docker installed, then build the image: